ixiagames/hxdefold-journey/create-a-gui-button/README.md

 # Create a GUI button

 Button!
 Proof of civilization!
 At a press of button, many things were given birth and destroyed, especially an indie dev's hopes and dreams.
-So how can we create button with [hxDefold](https://github.com/hxdefold/hxdefold)?
+So how can we create a button with [hxDefold](https://github.com/hxdefold/hxdefold)?

 Let's start by creating an empty Defold project.
 Then we create a GUI component (we can also create buttons using game objects but let's leave it for another day).
 Right click the `main` folder, select `New...` > `Gui`, name it `button`.